gajus/eslint-plugin-jsdoc/.README/rules/check-param-names.md

 ### `check-param-names`

-Ensures that parameter names in JSDoc match those in the function declaration.
+Ensures that parameter names in JSDoc are matched by corresponding items in the function declaration.

 #### Destructuring